Our Plants

 Native: Europe

-Listed in Sanders’ Flower Garden, described this as “dwarf, compact-growing alpine, suitable for growing on old walls or on dry, sunny rockeries.”
-(1913) Draba is the classical Greek name for this plant which poultice was said to remedy lesions on fingers Described and named in 1753.
+Listed in Sanders’ Flower Garden, published in 1913 where it is described as “dwarf, compact-growing alpine, suitable for growing on old walls or on dry, sunny rockeries.”
+Draba is the classical Greek name for this plant – poultice said to remedy lesions on fingers

 • Dracocephalum botryoides Dragonhead Z 4-7